 Introduction

 This experiment was performed, to investigate the growth of different plants in light and darkness.
-Three different plants were used (peas, barley and mustard).
+Three different plant species were used (peas, barley and mustard).

 Hypothesis The hypothesis is, that the plants under the light conditions grow significantly better, than the plants under the dark conditions.
 This hypothesis is based on some general knowledge of photosynthesis, especially the part of photosynthesis, which requires light.